gw-ospo/curioss-patterns/individual-consultations-office-hours.md

 Students and researchers do not know how or where to access the information they need.

-OSPO staff have the capacity/availability to meet for consultations.
+OSPO staff have the capacity/availability to meet for consultations and to provide follow-up support.

 The OSPO or project lead has a working knowledge of and relationships with TTO, contract, and other staff/faculty who are positioned to support students.